inspirationjon/bebest/README.md

 -   JS is used to make toggling hamburger effect in header part.
 -   JS is used to render DOM elements in almost all pages.
 -   JS is used to validate inputs of submit form in contact page.
+-   JS is used to make loading effect.

 ## Features